fmillion-mnsu/cs403-s23/week3/PRESENTATIONS.md

 Sources to get you started (but please do seek out and use other sources as well!):

 * [C# Interfaces](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/interfaces) at Microsoft.
   * The example on this page uses the `<T>` syntax for defining a type-agnostic method.
-We'll cover this next week in Advanced Polymorphism.
+This will be covered by a [different presentation](#advanced-topic-generics) on Friday, so do not worry about explaining the meaning of the `<T>` modifier in your presentation.
 * [Interfaces](https://www.w3schools.com/cs/cs_interface.php) at W3Schools.

 ## Constructors and Destructors (Finalizers)